With this collection of Instant Pot bean recipes, you’ll learn to make lots of scrumptious dishes from the musical fruit!

 How can you say no to a mish-mash of beans, chicken, corn, green chiles, rice, salsa, and cheese?

 It’s all your favorite Tex-Mex ingredients in one dish.
 This is what I call happiness in a bowl.

 Give those bland lentils a savory and smoky flavor.
 All you’ll need is the Instant Pot and this easy recipe.

 Whether you eat this dish on its own or use it as a pasta sauce or burrito filling, you can’t go wrong.

 You can even scoop it with your favorite corn or tortilla chips for a hearty snack.

 White beans are given a tomato twist in this phenomenal dish.

 What’s not to love?
-In this dish, you’ll get starchy white beans, bacon, feta, and a wonderfully rich, thick, and perfectly seasoned tomato sauce.
+In this white bean recipe, you’ll get starchy beans, bacon, feta, and a wonderfully rich, thick, and perfectly seasoned tomato sauce.

 Pour this goodness over toasted sourdough bread and breakfast is served.

 Kala channa is a savory Indian dish made of black chickpeas cooked in curry.